-In response to this historic agreement, a groundswell of local and sub-national governments have established ambitious goals to reduce the pollution that is linked to climate change – greenhouse gas emissions reductions of 80% by 2050 to zero by 2050.
-Since 2016 alone, mayors from over 9,000 cities worldwide have committed to climate and energy goals that meet the Paris Agreement.
-To meet these goals, many policymakers are now investigating the implementation of nearly zero or zero net carbon (ZNC) policies that will eliminate or dramatically reduce emissions from all new buildings by 2030, and from the existing building stock by about 2050.
+In response to this historic agreement, a groundswell of local and sub-national governments have established ambitious goals to reduce the pollution that is linked to climate change.
+Since 2016 alone, mayors from over 10,000 cities worldwide have committed to climate and energy goals that meet the Paris Agreement.
+To meet these goals, many policymakers are now investigating the implementation of zero carbon policies that will eliminate or dramatically reduce emissions from all new buildings immediately, and from the existing building stock by 2040.

-Architecture 2030 partners with policymakers from local governments and stakeholders across the U.S. and international markets to analyze and accelerate the adoption of these critical ZNC policies.
+Architecture 2030 partners with policymakers from local governments and stakeholders across the U.S. and international markets to analyze and accelerate the adoption of these critical zero carbon policies.
 These initiatives include the following:

 The CARE (Carbon Avoided: Retrofit Estimator) Tool is used for calculating the embodied, operating, and avoided carbon impacts and benefits of reusing and upgrading existing buildings, compared to replacing them with new construction.